 There are lots of ways to find out more about Birmingham.
 We run monthly live chats where you can ask us any questions you might have about your application or the University.
-Click here to find out when the next chat events are.
+Visit our Live Chats page to find out when the next events are.

 Our agent representatives in Canada can provide advice on studying in the UK and, more specifically, at the University of Birmingham.
 They will also be able to assist you with your programme and visa application.

 Please CLFA here to find an advisor near you